One of the most critical components to any overlanding adventure is figuring out how to prepare for any emergency or unexpected road bump.

 Overlanding Water Storage Options

 There are plenty of different options for how to store your water while you’re on your overlanding adventure.
-Some key things to keep in mind is that you want your storage solution to be food grade, bpa free, durable, and easy access.
+One of the most popular option are water Jerry cans, but there are plenty of other great water storage solutions as well.
+Some key things to keep in mind is that you want your storage solution to be food grade, BPA-free, durable, and easy access.

 Some of the best water tank options are:

 Water cans and plastic containers are popular choices for camping because they’re affordable, can be purchased in almost every camp store, and have easy pouring and easy filling designs.

 1. The Lifesaver Jerry Can + Water Purifier

 Photo credit: REI

 This 4.9 gallon (18.5 liter) water jug purifies your water as you pour it which makes keeping an ample supply of potable water easy.